Homepage http://drchrisbarnes.co.uk

 and volcanic activity.
 The

-infamous ‘hockey stick’ period of warming may have been created by a coincidental
+infamous ‘hockey stick’ period of warming may have been created by a

-792 years ; 2640 years or 5192 years based on combinations of the three
+the likes of which may only be seen either once every 792 years ; 2640 years or 5192 years based on

-known volcanic, seismic and Gleissberg cycles.
-The first two of these take us back to
+cycles.
+Hindcasting the first two of these take us

-the medieval warm period and Roman warm period consecutively.
+back to the medieval warm period and Roman warm period consecutively.
 At least in North Wales it would appear we

 have now entered a cooling phase which could last several decades.

-4. Global anthropogenic temperature change
+4. Global anthropogenic temperature

-correlates better with total energy in
+change correlates better with total

-world’s electricity grids than with total energy use.
-Alternative title: EEP (Energetic Particle Precipitation) the
+energy in world’s electricity grids than with total energy use.
+Alternative

-key to climate change By Dr Chris
+Precipitation) the key to climate change

-Barnes, Bangor Scientific and Educational Consultants
+By Dr Chris Barnes, Bangor Scientific and Educational Consultants email

-email manager@bsec-wales.co.uk First
+manager@bsec-wales.co.uk First

 published online without references